 My first big overseas trip, some 30 years ago (more than a quarter of century!), was backpacking through south-east Asia, especially Indonesia.
-I have returned to many parts of this huge country for work and travel since, and will continue to do so for the next few years, for research for the upcoming ecosystem guides book "Rainforest of tropical Asia".
+I have returned to many parts of this huge country for work and travel since.

 Travelling through Indonesia is both easy and hard.
 There is a distinct 'backpacker' trail through the country.
 Transport, food and accommodation is very cheap.
 And there are some great natural and cultural sites...

 ...However, if you are travelling by yourself you will get approached, talked to and hassled a lot (although this does seem to have reduced in the last few decades).
 For the nature enthusiast who wants to do some birding, getting immersed in nature can be a challenge with so many people and noise around.
 Also, as a fairly poor country, much of the wildlife is hunted, caught, traded and eaten, so subsquently the observant naturalist will definitely notice wildlife is much shyer and harder to see than in similar situations in nearby Malayasia.